andreapetrozzi/to-do-list/README.md

 # to-do-list

-DESCRIPTION
+### Description
-Creating a To Do List in JavaScript and Bootstrap
+Creating a To Do List with JavaScript and Bootstrap.
+Use CSS and JavaScript to create a "to-do list" to organize and prioritize your tasks.

 ### Page